 Create an account on Quora by clicking on the Google or Facebook buttons, or via the Sign Up With Email link.

 After signing up, you then need to select a minimum of ten topics of interest.

-For marketing purposes, choose topics relevant to your business and the interests of those in your market.
+As you'll be using Quora for marketing, choose topics relevant to your business and the interests of people in your market.

 Scroll down for more topics, selecting all those that are relevant.

-However, you’ll find that as you select topics, others are added below (such as sub-topics of those already selected), and the list of available options becomes endless.
+You’ll find that each time you select a new topic, others are added underneath (such as sub-topics of those already selected), and the list of available options becomes endless.